jmarrietar/BunnyTest/README.md

 <br>

 ##Result
-It is returned to me in a JSON format the Total Number of Palindromes found.
+It is returned in a JSON format the Total Number of Palindromes found.
 The values of the Palindromes numbers found in Decimal and Binary format and the total cycles needed.

 <div align="center">
 <img src="https://github.com/jmarrietar/BunnyTest/blob/master/images/json.png" width="50%" height="50%"/>